Other Seabirds of The Petrel Station

 Scientific name: Anous albivitta

-In mainland New Zealand, they are known to visit a handful of offshore rock stack islands, and the Poor Knights is one of the easiest places to see them.
+From December to late April, the delightful Grey Noddy return to the Poor Knights Islands and are one of our summer tour highlights.
+In mainland New Zealand, they are known to visit only a handful of offshore rock stack islands, and our tours are the best place to see them – making them a real specialty seabird of The Petrel Station seabird tours.
 Grey Noddy generally breed in the Kermadec Islands, around 1,000 km to the north-east.

 Numbers of Grey Noddy tend to build through summer as more birds arrive, and on past tours we have recorded up to 225 individuals.
+They are also known as Grey Ternlet.

 Little Penguin